PlaidCloud/docs/docs/source/plaidcloud/projects/archives.rst

 Archiving Schedule
 ------------------

 Archives can also serve as a periodic backup of your project.
 PlaidCloud allows you to manage the backup schedule and set the retention period of the backup archives to what is most convenient or desired.

+Since all changes to a project are automatically tracked, archving is not necessary for rollback purposes.
+However, it does provide a specific snapshot of the project state which is often useful for control purposes and/or having the ability to recover to a known point.

 To set an archiving schedule: